Canon Collins Thekgo Bursary South Africa 2023 – 2024

 - Arts (including Drama / Performance Studies, Digital Arts, Fine Arts / Visual Arts, Film and Television Studies, History of Art, and Music)

 - Media Studies

-Successful candidates will be notified by 30 April 2023 – if you do not receive any feedback then you have not been successful (please do NOT email to enquire about the outcome of your application).
+Successful candidates will be notified between May and June 2023 – if you do not receive any feedback by this time, please consider your application unsuccessful.
+Please do NOT email to enquire about the outcome of your application.

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- Must have missed a minimum of 1 graduation due to outstanding debt
+- You must have missed at least one graduation due to outstanding debt

-- Must not have NSFAS debt or other scholarship debts
+- You must NOT have NSFAS debt or other scholarship debts

 Please note the following when filling in your application form:

 1) Do NOT write in capital letters.

 2) Attach your application form and all the below-supporting documents in 1 email.